 Forward a website email to Gmail

-To redirect your website email, all you have to do is to login to cPanel, then, find the icon “Forwarders“, click on it:
+To forward your company or blog email to Gmail, all you have to do is to log into cPanel, then, find the icon “Forwarders”, click on it:

 The next page lets you add your forward, select your domain name if you have multiple sites, then, enter the domain email that you want to redirect.
 The final step will be adding the target Gmail account to receive all your website emails: